Skip to main content

 Install Python With Tools That Support Multiple Versions #

 Instead of manually installing Python on to your development systems with packages from the Python Website, use a version manager tool like mise or pyenv.
 These tools allow you to switch between different versions of Python.
-This means that you can upgrade each of your projects to new versions of Python later without interfering with other tools and projects that use Python.
+This means that you can choose a Python version for each of your projects, and upgrade them to new versions of Python later without interfering with other tools and projects that use Python.
 I provide a separate article on using version managers.

 Alternatively, consider using Development Containers, which are a feature of Visual Studio Code and Jetbrains IDEs.
-Development Containers enable you to define an isolated environment for a software project, which also enables you to use a separate version of Python for each project.
+Development Containers enable you to define an isolated environment for a software project, which means that it will have a completely separate installation of Python.

 Whichever tool you use, ensure that it compiles Python, rather than downloading standalone builds.
 These standalone builds are modified versions of Python that are maintained by Astral, not the Python project.